Byg Byrd

 Maninder Singh Kalyan, professionally known as Byg Byrd is an Indo-Canadian record producer and record executive.
 He is also associated with Punjabi music.
 He produced for variety of artists notably French Montana, Chinx Drugz, Lil Kim, Lil Durk and Jim Jones, along with Punjabi artists including Sidhu Moose Wala, Tarsem Jassar, Sunny Malton, Jazzy B and Prem Dhillon.

 He rose to mainstream with his track 'So High' and 'Issa Jatt' with Sidhu Moose Wala.
 He is also the co-founder of Brown Boys, which he founded with rapper Sunny Malton (left in 2021).

 Early life

 Byrd is from Toronto, Canada and was born into a Canadian Punjabi Sikh family and he attended Mississauga Secondary School Byrd's family is originally from Hoshiarpur district in Punjab, India.

 In May 2022, Byrd launched his own Vodka line called Brown Boys Vodka.

 Career

 Early career

-Byg Byrd started making music within the hiphop scene which eventually led him to work on the song "100" in 2012, which featured French Montana, Cheeze, and Chinx Drugz in the Coke Boys 3 album.
+Byg Byrd started making music within the hip-hop scene which eventually led him to work on the song "100" in 2012, which featured French Montana, Cheeze, and Chinx Drugz on the album Coke Boys 3.
 He also worked on the song "Soulful" which featured French Montana and Lil Durk in Coke Boys 4.